WeSpeakEnglish/ANTIRTOS/README.md

 If you are not sure of interrupts priorities, push to different queues in each interrupt

-You even may improve you divide all your functions into groups: fast (in one pass), slow-to-complete, and middle functions.
+You even may improve your job by dividing all your functions into "weight" groups:
 1. Divide all your functions into groups: fast (in one pass), slow-to-complete, and middle functions.
 2. Create a separate queue of pointers to these functions for each type.
-3. Execute the fastest functions instead of waiting inside the middle functions.
+3. Execute the fastest functions instead of waiting inside of the middle functions.
-4. Use the medium and fast ones for the waiting inside slow procedures.
+4. Use the medium and fast pulls for waiting inside of slow procedures.